-(a) The specific reason or reasons for such denial;

-(b) Specific reference to pertinent Plan provisions on which the denial is based;

-(c) A description of any additional material or information necessary for the claimant to submit to perfect the claim and an explanation of why such material or information is necessary; and

-(d) A description of the Plan's claim review procedure (including the time limits applicable to such process).
+- (a) The specific reason or reasons for such denial; - (b) Specific reference to pertinent Plan provisions on which the denial is based; - (c) A description of any additional material or information necessary for the claimant to submit to perfect the claim and an explanation of why such material or information is necessary; and - (d) A description of the Plan's claim review procedure (including the time limits applicable to such process).

 If the Vice President determines that special circumstances require an extension of time for processing the claim he may extend the response period from 90 to 180 days.
 If this occurs, the Vice President will notify the claimant before the end of the initial 90-day period, indicating the special circumstances requiring the extension and the date by which the Vice President expects to make the final decision.
 Upon review, the Vice President shall provide the claimant a full and fair review of the claim, including the opportunity to submit to the Vice President comments, document, records and other information relevant to the claim and the Vice President's review shall take into account such comments, documents, records and information regardless of whether it was submitted or considered at the initial determination.
 The decision on review will be made within 60 days after receipt of the request for review, unless circumstances warrant an extension of time not to exceed an additional 60 days.
-If this occurs, notice of the extension and the date by which the Vice President to the claimant before the end of the initial 60-day period, indicating the special circumstances requiring the extension and the date by which the Vice President is entitled to be understood by the claimant; include specific reasons for the decision with references to the specific Plan provisions on which the decision is based; and provide that the claimant is entitled to receive, upon request and free of charge, copies of, all documents, records, and other information relevant to his claim for benefits.
+If this occurs, notice of the extension will be furnished to the claimant before the end of the initial 60-day period, indicating the special circumstances requiring the extension and the date by which the Vice President expects to make the final decision.
+The final decision shall be in writing and drafted in a manner calculated to be understood by the claimant; include specific reasons for the decision with references to the specific Plan provisions on which the decision is based; and provide that the claimant is entitled to receive, upon request and free of charge, copies of, all documents, records, and other information relevant to his claim for benefits.